Animal fat: In animals

 Fat serves many purposes within an animal's body.
 Some of these include insulating the body to regulate internal body temperature, serving as an energy reserve, and cushioning the feet.
 Many mammalian animals that live in cold regions of the globe, including both aquatic and terrestrial ecosystems, have developed a thick layer of fat just below the skin called blubber.
 This blubber helps these animals to reduce the amount of heat that is lost to the colder outside environment.
 Fat is a poor conductor of heat; therefore, it allows the heat that the animal produces to remain in their body for a longer period of time.
 Fat is also used by animals for the storage of energy.
 The type of fat that is used for energy storage is known as adipose tissue.
 This adipose tissue is made up adipocytes which store the energy in the chemical bonds of triglycerides.
 For example, prior to an animal going through hibernation, an animal will build up large reserves of adipocytes to ensure it has the energy to survive the long slumber.
 Fat is also used by animals to create foot pads.
 These foot pads aid in the longevity and health of the animal by absorbing the impacts that occur when the animal walks, runs, or jumps.
 These foot pads are present in many animals including cats, dogs, horses, and even larger mammals like elephants.

-Human usage
+Uses

 Culinary uses

 Many animal fats and oils are consumed directly, or indirectly as ingredients in food.
-Animal fats are commonly consumed as part of a western diet in their semi-solid form as either milk, butter, lard, schmaltz, and dripping or more commonly as filler in factory-produced meat, and fast-food products.
+Animal fats are commonly consumed as part of a western diet in their semi-solid form as milk, butter, lard, schmaltz, and dripping or more commonly as filler in factory-produced meat, and fast-food products.
 Certain fats, such as goose fat, have a higher smoke point than other animal fats, but are still lower than many vegetable oils such as olive or avocado.

 The oils serve a number of purposes in this role: